Introduction to MAUI

 - Working with the ViewStateManager and Adaptive Triggers

 An application with only one screen?
 It happens, but most application have multiple screens.
 How do you jump between screens?
 How do you pass

 The fact remains that you are developing for different platforms with different possibilities and a lot of differences.
 How can you deal with that?

-Microsoft.Maui.Essentials is a library that helps you overcome the difference on the different platforms.
+.NET MAUI already contains functionalities that help you overcome the differences on the different platforms.
 Some functionalities normally need to be implemented

 Applications start and stop constantly.
 Sometimes you need to save some state for fetching again later.
 We'll see how to do that here.